jphalip/hive-bigquery-connector/README.md

 * BigQuery [ingestion time partitioning](https://cloud.google.com/bigquery/docs/partitioned-tables#ingestion_time) is currently supported only for read operations.
 * BigQuery [integer range partitioning](https://cloud.google.com/bigquery/docs/partitioned-tables#integer_range) is currently not supported.
 * Column pruning is currently supported in Hive 2 & 3, but not in Hive 1.
+* `INSERT OVERWRITE` is currently supported in Hive 2 & 3, but not in Hive 1.
+In Hive 1,
+  `INSERT OVERWRITE` currently acts as a regular `INSERT`, i.e. it appends data to a table without clearing its previous contents first.

 ## Development